 lymphocytic choriomeningitis virus,

-among handlers of laboratory animals,
+among handlers of laboratory animals, mice and rats.

 The ones that are associated with epidemics